-In 2017, NASS used a series of models based on a subset of the responding census and all the JAS records in a captureframework separately adjust recapture to for undercoverage, nonresponse, and misclassification.
+In 2017, NASS used a series of models based on a subset of the responding census and all the JAS records in a capturerecapture framework to separately adjust undercoverage, nonresponse, and misclassification.
 For the 2022 Census of Agriculture, the capture-recapture methodology was extended to model the probability of capture with a single model, thereby allowing the utilization of all census responses and JAS records in the adjustments.
 To implement capture-recapture methods, two independent samples are required.
 The 2022 Census of Agriculture (based on the CML) and the 2022 JAS (based on the area frame) were those two samples.
 Historically, NASS has been careful to maintain the independence of the CML and the area frame.
 Thus, the Census of Agriculture and the JAS were assumed to be independent after accounting for heterogeneity in the capture probabilities based on characteristics of records.

 For a farm to be identified as a farm, and thus captured by the census, it must be on the CML, respond to the census report form, and be classified as a farm on the form.
-Thus, the capture probability $\pi_C$ is of interest:
+Thus, the capture probability π_C is of interest:

-$\pi{\rm C} = \pi(\text{CML}, \text{Responded}, \text{Farm on Census}|\text{Farm})$
+$\pi{\rm C} = \pi({\rm CML, Responded, Farm on Census|Farm})$

 Two types of classification error can occur.
 First, a farm can be misclassified as a nonfarm.
-This type of misclassification is accounted for in determining the probability of capture $\pi{\rm C}$ .
+This type of misclassification is accounted for in determining the probability of capture $\pi{\rm C}$.
 The second type of classification error results when a response to the census is classified as a farm operation when it does not meet the definition of a farm.
 That is, some farms on the CML may be misclassified from their census report response and may be nonfarms.
-To account for the misclassification of nonfarms as farms, the probability of a farm on the census being classified correctly must be estimated; that is, where CCFC represents Correct Census Farm Classification.
-To adjust for undercoverage, nonresponse, and misclassification, each CML record classified as a farm based on its response to the census report form was given a weight of the ratio of the estimated probability of correct classification of a farm on the census and the estimated probability of capture $(\hat{\pi}{CCFC}/\hat{\pi}{C}$ where the hat symbol (^) denotes an estimate).
-To estimate the number of farms with a given set of characteristics, the weights of CML records responding as farms on the census and having that set of characteristics were summed.
+To account for the misclassification of nonfarms as farms, the probability of a farm on the census being classified correctly must be estimated; that is,

-$\pi{CCFC} = \pi(\text{Farm} \mid \text{Farm on Census})$
+$\pi{CCFC} = \pi(Farm \mid Farm \text{ on Census})$